babulu75/Mini-Banking-Simulator-App/readme.md

 📘 Learning Outcomes

-This project helps understand:

-How OOPs concepts work in real-world applications
+How OOPs concepts apply in real-world applications

 How to modularize Python code into multiple files

-How to connect Python with MySQL
+How to connect Node.js with MySQL

-How to build a simple yet functional banking system
+How to consume REST APIs from Python using requests

+How client-server systems work in practice

 🌟 Future Enhancements

-🔹 Add transaction history for each account
+🔹 Add transaction history per account
 🔹 Implement password hashing for better security
-🔹 Add GUI interface using Tkinter / Flask
+🔹 Add GUI (Tkinter / Flask frontend)
+🔹 JWT authentication for secure login
-🔹 Support for multiple currencies
+🔹 Support multiple currencies

 👨‍💻 Author

 Babulu Digamarti
 🎓 AI & Data Science Student
 💻 Full Stack Developer

-🔍 Exploring OOPs & Database Systems
+🔍 Exploring OOPs, Databases & API systems

-✨ This project is more than just a banking system – it’s a complete showcase of OOP concepts in Python with real-world implementation.
+✨ This project is not just a banking system – it’s a full-stack OOPs showcase with real-world API integration